seothemes/genesis-starter-theme/README.md

 # Genesis Starter Theme

-A search engine optimized starter theme for the Genesis Framework with a modern development workflow.
+A search engine optimized, mobile-first starter theme for the Genesis Framework with a modern development workflow.

 ## Features